windings-lab/auction_service/README.md

 - [ ] Using Redis or RabbitMQ as a broker for Websocket
 - [ ] Using Redis for storing user sessions
 - [ ] Using Celery to execute Websocket Tasks
-- [ ] Websocket server refactored to be easier to scale
+- [ ] Websocket server refactored to be easier to scale.
+Separate FastAPI code and WebSocket code

 ## Running the application (Dev)